 Offerings include:

-• The Harold Alfond Center for the Advancement of Maine’s Workforce, launched in 2021, speeds the delivery of critical training to both trainees and employers.
-The Alfond Center will serve 24,000 Mainers by 2025 in these three areas: pre-hire training, incumbent worker training; and scholarships.
+- The Harold Alfond Center for the Advancement of Maine’s Workforce, launched in 2021, speeds the delivery of critical training to both trainees and employers.
+The Alfond Center serves Mainers in these three areas: pre-hire training, incumbent worker training; and scholarships.

-• Maine’s community colleges launch the Free College initiative and offer tuition-free college to all high school graduates from 2020-2025 (or equivalent.)
+- Maine’s community colleges launch the Free College initiative and offer tuition-free college to all high school graduates (or equivalent) from 2020-2025.

 In addition, the colleges are vital community centers, where regional activities, educational workshops, cultural events, and economic development efforts take place.